17Swagat/-tennisAnalyzerYOLO/training/tennis-ball-detection-6/README.roboflow.txt

 tennis ball detection - v6 2023-01-30 1:12am
 ==============================

-This dataset was exported via roboflow.com on July 15, 2023 at 4:20 AM GMT
+This dataset was exported via roboflow.com on October 1, 2024 at 7:13 AM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects